wrex/lessons/content/page/1-triads.md

 draft: false
 ---

-This is part 1 of a 2-part series on triads:
+This is part 1 of a multipart series on triads:

 1. Triad Introduction (this page)
 2. [Triads on other strings]({{< ref "/page/triads-2-dropstrings.md" >}})